ElijahCuff/Tas-GRN-Collection/README.md

 - This project aims to shed light on serious concerns around the Tasmanian Police ( TasPol ) government radio network, most notably that the system is usually covered in it's entirety online through various citizens supplying live scanner feeds directly to the internet.
 - Tas GRN uses an extremely old method of Edacs Trunking, analogue audio is sent over various switching channels in the 800Mhz range, rarely do they use digital audio or encryption.
 - The government initiative to improve the security of the Tas GRN is at a massive cost to the tax payers, several million dollars in handset upgrades are needed, they estimate each secure handset to cost around $1000 and the entire network will not be secure until an estimated 10 years,  possibly never.

+---
+## The Website
+The official website is now set to scanner.ga and will be easy to remember as scanner dot government association, although it isn't one - it's easy to remember.

 Reference,.
 "Telstra awarded $567m TasGRN contract" - https://www.criticalcomms.com.au/content/public-safety/article/telstra-awarded-567m-tasgrn-contract-221547304